In Vitro Fertilization (IVF)

-In severe cases, a woman may have difficulty urinating, become dehydrated, gain weight rapidly, and have organ complications involving the lungs, kidneys and liver; this is rare, occurring in 1% of cycles.
+In severe cases, a woman may have difficulty urinating, become dehydrated, gain weight rapidly, and have organ complications involving the lungs, kidneys and liver.
+This is rare, occurring in 1percent of cycles.
 These women may require hospitalization.

-Women are at increased risk of blood clots when they have OHSS, and any symptoms of leg pain or difficulty breathing should be reported to your physician immediately.
+Women are at increased risk of blood clots when they have OHSS, and any symptoms of leg pain or difficulty breathing should be reported to a physician immediately.